clkride/policy-performance-renewal-strategy/README.md

 4. **Data Table:**
    - Objective: To provide a detailed data table with summary metrics and interactive filters, facilitating data exploration and export for further analysis.
    - Insights:
-     - Summary Metrics: Displaying key metrics such as total claims, premium revenue, and loss ratio for easy reference.
+     - Summary Metrics: Displaying key metrics such as total claims, offer distribution, and response count for easy reference.
      - Data Filtering: Allowing stakeholders to slice and dice the data based on various dimensions such as policy type, location, or customer demographics.
      - Export Functionality: Enabling stakeholders to export the filtered data for in-depth analysis or external reporting purposes, promoting data-driven decision-making.